quaris628/EinsteinEditor/README.md

    Note: Windows will warn you about running this file because I'm not a verified publisher.
 You'll just have to trust me that I didn't write anything malicious in this.
    (And if it's any comfort, I do virus scans on all released files.)
  2. (Optional) If you want a shortcut on your desktop, right-click Einstein.exe in the file explorer > "Send To" > "Desktop (Create Shortcut)"
+ - Left-click to add or drag neurons.
+Middle-click neurons to remove.
+ - Right-click neurons to add synapses.
+Middle-click synapses to remove.

  -----